Optimal day-ahead offering strategy for large producers based on market price response learning: GENCO's Stochastic Optimization Problem

-In this section, we describe the optimization problem that is employed by the GENCO to derive her optimal offering strategy.
-The problem is formulated using a risk-averse two-stage stochastic approach in which the marginal price of the market is explicitly characterized through constraint learning.
+In this section, we describe the optimization problem that the GENCO employs to derive her optimal offering strategy.
+The problem is formulated using a risk-averse two-stage stochastic approach in which the marginal price of the market is unknown but dependent on her block offers.
+This relationship can be explicitly modeled later employing piece-wise linearizable machine learning methods trained from historical data.